Merging and Diffing Commands

 --help Shows help for the mx diff command and exits.

---loose-version-check -l Makes the version check loose (meaning, it auto-converts if possible before diffing).
+--loose-version-check -l Makes the version check loose.
+This auto-converts files if possible before comparing them.

-BASE is the first .mpr file, which is used as a base in comparison.
+BASE is the first .mpr file, used as the base for comparison.

-MINE is the second .mpr file, which is used as the changed version in comparison.
-The output will contain the changes that are in this file against the base.
+MINE is the second .mpr file, used as the changed version for comparison.
+The output contains the changes in this file compared to the base.

-OUTPUT is the name of the outputted JSON file.
+OUTPUT is the name of the output JSON file.

 Examples